Table of Contents

 ✅ Prepare food with minimal cooking when feasible

-- Emphasise the consumption of raw or minimally cooked foods.
+- Emphasize the consumption of raw or minimally cooked foods.

 - Use cooking methods including steaming, roasting, and grilling, and avoid overcooking.